Statement

 show of his at Colby College.
 Bob's (repeated or inverted) hat shape, or its outline, along with his solid

 blocks of color that almost read as stencils has since appeared in my works as integral compostional elements.
+Not the hat sometimes becomes the figure 8 "brain waves"

 Art Biography